 By applying to become a candidate in the CGAP program, an individual agrees to accept the conditions of the program.
 These include eligibility requirements, exam confidentiality, Code of Ethics, Continuing Professional Education (CPE), and any other conditions enacted by The IIA's Professional Certification Board (PCB).

-Important CGAP Change in 2016: As part of the restructured CGAP syllabus which will begin transition in mid-2016, applicants will be required to complete the CIA Part 1.
+Important CGAP Change in 2017: As part of the restructured CGAP exam, applicants will be required to successfully complete the CIA Part 1 exam.

 CGAP candidates must meet the following eligibility requirements.
 Before a candidate application can be approved, ALL documentation (proof of education, character reference, and identification) must be received and approved by The IIA’s Certification staff.

 CGAP candidates must hold a 3- or 4-year post-secondary degree (or higher).
 For further details please, refer to the Certification Candidate Handbook.

 Important change to the Education Requirement for the CGAP: The Global Board of Directors has approved an alternate path to eligibility for the CGAP for those candidates who do not possess a Bachelor’s degree from an accredited university.